RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

 <br>

   <h1><b>Industry Data</b></h1>
+<p>  The skills required to become a blockchain developer include the knowledge of C++, Java, and Python programming languages, as well as well as knowledge of Crytography, Smart Contracts, Data Structures, Blockchain Architecture, and Web Development (Sahu 2021).
+  The skills required to become a Games Developer/Programmer include the knowledge of C, C++, C#, Java, Javascript, and Lua programming languages, as well as knowledge of 3D Studio Max, After Effects, Computer Science, Debugging, Game Design Principles, Games Development, GIT Version Control System, Illustrator, jQuery, Learning Design, Maya, Middleware, Nuke, Photoshop, Software Development, Test Plans, Unity, and Unreal Engine (cgspectrum n.d.; Seek n.d.).
+  The skills required to get employed by the film industry include the knowledge of C++, CSS, HTML, Java, PHP, and SQL programming languages, as well as knowledge of After Effects, Lightworks, Photoshop, Red Giant Universe, and RenderMan (Matthews 2015).
+  The skills required to become a C++ developer include the knowledge of C++, Java, Javascript, Perl, Python programming languages, as well as knowledge of Code Reviews, Data Structures, GIT, Machine Learning Algorithms, Software Development, STL, Version Control, and Windows OS (Zippia n.d.).
+The skills required to become a web developer include the knowledge of C#, CSS, HTML, Javascript, and PHP programming languages, as well as knowledge of Angular, API, Bootstrap, GIT Version Control System, jQuery, Laravel, MySQL, Sass, SEO, Shopify, UI, UX,  Web Development, and Wordpress CMS (Seek n.d.).

 <p>According to Seek there were 17,548 IT jobs posted in the past 30 days for Australia, with these jobs falling into these IT categories:</p>
   <ul>
     <li>Developer/Programmers: 3,066 jobs;</li>